 Exploring the “City of Sails”.

 Home to 1.5 million people, Auckland is New Zealand’s biggest city.
 We landed in Auckland as the sun rose and immediately got up close and personal with the city’s most recognizable landmark, the Sky Tower.
 Visible from the balcony of our Airbnb, the Sky Tower soars 1,076 feet in the air, can be seen from all points in Auckland (so make sure to look skyward while exploring this unique city), and boasts viewing decks, restaurants, and for the more adventurous traveler, bungee jumping.

-We strolled down Queen Street, which is known for its restaurants and shops, before heading to Albert Park.
+We strolled down Queen Street with our backpack bags, which is known for its restaurants and shops, before heading to Albert Park.
 We admired the colorful flower beds and giant ombu trees with their endless branches and roots.
 Eying the intricate University of Auckland clock tower, Matt double checked that his SWISSGEAR Legacy Watch was set to the local time (19 hours ahead of home for us).

 Ready to see where the nickname “City of Sails” came from, we headed to Waitemata Harbor, one of the two harbors situated around Auckland.
 The harbor was buzzing with activity with a docked cruise ship and several ferries whizzing in and out.
 We sat and soaked up the sun on the pier by a former lighthouse turned art installation, listening to a local’s boom box playing Maori music while watching fishermen lining the harbor’s edge reeling in their catches.